Risk Management

 - High (> €40 million)

 The net risks of all 16 risk fields are totaled to produce the Group’s entire potential risk exposure (aggregate net equity risk).
 Interdependencies between material individual risks as well as between net risks of the 16 risk fields are analyzed and included in the overall risk potential.
 The overall risk potential is subsequently compared to the risk-bearing capacity.
-The risk-bearing capacity is based on the liquidity expected for the following two years.
+The key figures for risk-bearing capacity are the expected development of liquidity over the next two years and the expected equity in two years.
 If the overall risk potential exceeds a certain threshold, the Board of Management is informed in order to initiate risk-reducing measures without delay.
-Should the overall risk potential exceed the risk-bearing capacity, the Company’s continued existence is assumed to be in danger.
+Should the overall risk potential exceed one of the two key figures for risk-bearing capacity, the Company’s continued existence is assumed to be in danger.

 The Group companies and divisions prepare their risk reports after the risk inventory has been completed.
 These reports constitute the basis for the Group Risk Report of Dürr AG, containing information on individual risks and overall risk.
 Following an analysis by the Board of Management and the Dürr Management Board, the Group Risk Report is forwarded to the Supervisory Board and then discussed at length by the Audit Committee.
 Next, the Audit Committee Chairman reports to the Supervisory Board.